LipiFlow® Dry Eye Treatment

 The FDA-approved LipiFlow system helps restore production of lipid tear film to treat evaporative dry eye caused by meibomian gland dysfunction (MGD).
 Using heat and massage, LipiFlow stimulates the meibomian glands in the eyelid to remove blockages and activate oil secretion.
 MGD is a common condition that is believed to be the most frequent cause of dry eye.
 Successful treatment can lead to reduced reliance on eyedrops and lasting relief from dry eye symptoms.

-Our ophthalmologists at Riverside EyeCare Professionals, Michael Sumsion, MD and Sean Sumsion, MD, provide comprehensive dry eye diagnosis and treatment services.
+Our board-certified ophthalmologists at Riverside EyeCare Professionals, Michael Sumsion, MD and Sean Sumsion, MD, provide comprehensive dry eye diagnosis and treatment services.
 The state-of-the-art LipiFlow system offers patients diagnosed with meibomian gland dysfunction an option for restoring normal gland activity and reducing symptoms of dry eye syndrome.
 If you suffer from chronic dry eye and want to learn more about LipiFlow, we encourage you to explore the informational sections provided below:

 Who is a Candidate for LipiFlow?